Easy Weekend trips from London

 Stretching from Bath in the south, up to Cheltenham in the north and across to near Oxford, the Cotswolds encompass a huge part of West England and are one of the best weekend trips from London for rural village life.

 There are countless small, beautiful villages to visit in the Cotswolds, each with its own personality and character.
 These include:

-- Bourton in the Water, which is known as the ‘Venice of the Cotswolds’ due to the river that runs through the village centre.
+- Bourton in the Water is known as the ‘Venice of the Cotswolds’ due to the river that runs through the village centre.